PaddlePaddle/docs/doc/fluid/advanced_usage/development/local_dev_guide.md

 - Pass through all unit tests.
 - Please follow [regulations of submitting codes](#regulations of submitting codes).

-The following guidiance tells how to submit code.
+The following guidiance tells you how to submit code.
 ## [Fork](https://help.github.com/articles/fork-a-repo/)

 Transfer to the homepage of Github[PaddlePaddle](https://github.com/PaddlePaddle/Paddle),and then click button`Fork`  to generate the git under your own file directory,such as<https://github.com/USERNAME/Paddle>。